Brine-Pickled Carrots

 3. Step 3

 Add the spices to a saucepan with the water and vinegar.
 Bring the brine to a boil and pour it over the carrots, making sure they’re covered.
 Close each jar and let them sit until they’re fully cool.
 (Or process in a boiling water bath.)
 Store in the refrigerator for up to 1 month.
-Wait at least one day before enjoying.
+If you can, wait at least one day before enjoying; they taste much better the next day.